blackgirlvision/membershipportal/README.md

 3. Navigate to your development folder in the terminal and type: `git clone <the linke you copied>`

 ### Make a secrets.json file with this structure:
+1. This will hold passwords and other secrests for the database.
+2. save this file in the root directory.
 `
 {
     "dbUser": <username for db>,